-Production risks are largely caused by quality problems, possible operational disruptions or production downtime at individual sites.
+Production risks are largely caused by quality problems, possible disruptions in operational procedures or production downtime at individual sites.
 In such cases, the KION Group’s closely integrated manufacturing network presents a heightened risk to its ability to deliver goods on time.
 There is also a risk that structural measures and reorganisation projects will not be implemented owing to disruption of production or strikes.
 Delays in delivery or a rise in the number of complaints could harm the KION Group’s positioning in the price segments and sales markets that it serves and, as a result, could harm its financial situation.

 To mitigate these risks, the KION Group carries out preventive maintenance, implements fire protection measures, trains its staff and builds a pool of external suppliers.
-The Company has taken out a commercially appropriate level of insurance coverage against loss.
+The Company has taken out a commercially appropriate level of insurance cover against loss.
 Quality assurance is a high priority throughout the value chain and reduces possible quality-related risks arising from the products and services provided.
 The KION Group mitigates its quality-related risks significantly by applying rigorous quality standards to its development activities, conducting stringent controls throughout the process chain and maintaining close contact with customers and suppliers.

 A high degree of interconnectedness between sites and with customers and other companies means that the KION Group also relies on its IT systems working flawlessly.
 The KION Group undertakes ongoing further development of a reliable, extendable and flexible IT system environment with the aim of countering any IT-related risks that may arise from the failure of IT systems and IT infrastructure.
 Internal IT resources are pooled in KION Information Management Services GmbH, which has well-established processes for portfolio management and project planning and control.
 Independent external audits are conducted to provide additional quality assurance.
 Various technical and organisational measures protect the data of the KION Group and its Group companies against unauthorised access, misuse and loss.
 These measures include procedures to validate and log access to the Group’s infrastructure.